Croxy12321/IBI1_2024-25/Practical3/index.md

+---
+layout: default
+title: Welcome
+---

-## Welcome
+# Welcome

 My name is Lin Yiran.
 I am an IBI1 student at the Zhejiang University - University of Edinburgh (ZJE) Institute.

-You can see the ZJE website [here](https://zje.zju.edu.cn/zje/main.htm)
+You can see the ZJE website [here](https://zje.intl.zju.edu.cn/en).